 10. Freight Rail Answers America’s Call

 Early on, American railroads learned that technical innovations improved safety and efficiency — qualities the country came to rely on in times of war and peace.
-That same dedication to advancing technology continues to enhance military rail transport operations today.
+That dedication to advancing technology continues to enhance military rail transport operations today.